gennaro-tedesco/PyScience/README.md

 # pyscience
 pyscience is a library that is aimed to help data scientists find the model that best fits the data.
-Although most of the features are already provided by the [scikit-learn package](https://scikit-learn.org/stable/), we introduce a more complete and compact set of utilities that include basic optimisation (achieved by means of [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)), scaling and introduction of dummy variables when needed.
+Although most of the features are already provided by the [scikit-learn package](https://scikit-learn.org/stable/), we introduce a more complete and compact set of utilities that include basic optimisation (achieved by means of [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html)), scaling and one-hot-encoding of categorical variables when needed; in particular, encoding maps are saved as `.pkl` so that they could be in principle loaded and applied to encode unseen data against.
 A basic summary with additional basic plots of the results is also included.

 ## Table of Contents
 - [Why shall I use it?](#Why-shall-I-use-it?)